 HAVE YOUR SAY.

-Join us in The Bullpen, where the members of the Scientific Inquirer community get to shape the site’s editorial decision making.
-We’ll be discussing people and companies to profile on the site.
-On Wednesday, October 12 at 5:30pm EST, join us on Discord and let’s build the best Scientific Inquirer possible.
+Join us in The Bullpen, where the members of the Scientific Inquirer community get to shape the siteโs editorial decision making.
+Weโll be discussing people and companies to profile on the site.
+On Wednesday, October 12 at 5:30pm EST, join us on Discord and letโs build the best Scientific Inquirer possible.

 IT’S THE BEST-SELLING SHOW.

 Life on Mars.
 Yay or nay?
 Evidence may be accumulating that the former may have been reasonably possible.
-A recent study suggests that microbial life may have thrived below the planet’s surface.
+A recent study suggests that microbial life may have thrived below the planetโs surface.
 Per the Associated Press,

-An organism whose existence alters planetary conditions so much that it eventually causes their demise… That possibility sounds vaguely familiar. https://bit.ly/3Eyhi21
+An organism whose existence alters planetary conditions so much that it eventually causes their demiseโฆ That possibility sounds vaguely familiar.ย https://bit.ly/3Eyhi21

 TIRED DEBATE.

-We’ve dedicated significant cyber-real estate here in the Daily Dose to the disagreement related to the origins of Sars-CoV-2.
-Here’s a little more, compliments of the journal Science.
+Weโve dedicated significant cyber-real estate here in the Daily Dose to the disagreement related to the origins of Sars-CoV-2.
+Hereโs a little more, compliments of the journal Science.
 (Why stop now, right?)

-The panel’s own history reflects the intensity of the debate.
-Originally convened as a task force of the Lancet COVID-19 Commission, a wide-reaching effort to derive lessons from the pandemic, it was disbanded by Columbia University economist Jeffrey Sachs, the commission’s chair.
+The acrimonious debate over the origins of the COVID-19 pandemic flared up again this week with a report from an expert panel concluding that SARS-CoV-2 likely spread naturally in a zoonotic jump from an animal to humansโwithout help from a lab. โOur paper recognizes that there are different possible origins, but the evidence towards zoonosis is overwhelming,โ says co-author Danielle Anderson, a virologist at the University of Melbourne.
+The report, which includes an analysis that found the peer-reviewed literature overwhelmingly supports the zoonotic hypotheses, appeared in the Proceedings of the National Academy of Sciences (PNAS) on 10 October.
+The panelโs own history reflects the intensity of the debate.
+Originally convened as a task force of the Lancet COVID-19 Commission, a wide-reaching effort to derive lessons from the pandemic, it was disbanded by Columbia University economist Jeffrey Sachs, the commissionโs chair.
 Sachs alleged that several members had conflicts of interest that would bias them against the lab-origin hypothesis.

 Does this latest installment of information settle the matter conclusively?
-Nope. https://bit.ly/3yyBHQK
+Nope.ย https://bit.ly/3yyBHQK

 COVID VACCINATION FOR KIDS NOT A SLAM DUNK.